seanb113/nbatrademachine/README.md

 # NBA Trade Machine
 Welcome to the NBA Trade Machine, where you can test potential trades by NBA rules and share them with other users.
-Visit the backend repo [here](https://github.com/seanb113/nbatrademachine_backend)
+Visit the backend repo [here](https://github.com/seanb113/nbatrademachine_backend).
+Watch the demo [here](https://www.youtube.com/watch?v=nPGnbuXdqMQ&t).

 ## Screenshots of App Experience